Growing Up

 I’m back at Gates Memorial, reading all the math I can find in the library, for example, Boolean algebra and Principia Mathematica by Bertrand Russell (no, I didn’t get through the 3 volumes).

-I also found the Hungarian polymath [John von Neumann].
-At our junior high library, I did extensive reading of the math, the science, and the social side of von Neumann.
+Thanks to our junior high library, I found the Hungarian polymath [John von Neumann].
+I did extensive reading of the math, the science, and the social side of von Neumann.
 I note that he developed a prodigious ability to do mental math — in his youth, this was worth developing as a practical skill since he had not yet invented the computer 🙂

 High School